 - What is the goal year for achieving net-100% renewable electricity?

 The Community Renewable Energy Act (“the Act”) requires that participating communities adopt a local resolution by the end of 2019 with the goal to achieve net-100% renewable electricity by 2030.
-Salt Lake City Council and the Mayor previously adopted a joint resolution in 2016 with the goal of achieving net-100% renewable energy by 2032, but the community goal year will need to be updated to 2030 to participate in this new program being facilitated by Rocky Mountain Power.
+Salt Lake City Council and the Mayor previously adopted a joint resolution in 2016 with the goal of achieving net-100% renewable energy by 2032.
+In August 2019, the community goal year was updated to 2030 to reflect participation in this new program being facilitated by Rocky Mountain Power.

 - How can I participate and help advance progress towards community goals?